patternhelloworld/docker-blue-green-runner/README.md

        - Step 2: Perform a health check with customized settings defined in your .env file
      - Nginx Router Test Container
      - External Integrity Check
-     - Nginx Contingency Plan
+     - Nginx Prepared Plan
      - Rollback Procedures
      - Additional Know-hows on Docker: Tips and best practices for optimizing your Docker workflow and deployment processes
    - For example, Traefik offers powerful dynamic configuration and service discovery; however, certain errors, such as a failure to detect containers (due to issues like unrecognized certificates), can lead to frustrating 404 errors that are hard to trace through logs alone.
      - https://stackoverflow.com/questions/76660749/traefik-404-page-not-found-when-use-https
      - https://community.traefik.io/t/getting-bad-gateway-404-page-when-supposed-to-route-to-container-port-8443/20398
    - Manipulates NGINX configuration files directly to ensure container accessibility.
-It also tests configuration files by launching a test NGINX Docker instance, and if an NGINX config update via Consul-Template fails, Contingency Plan provided is activated to ensure connectivity to your containers.
+It also tests configuration files by launching a test NGINX Docker instance, and if an NGINX config update via Consul-Template fails, Prepared Plan provided is activated to ensure connectivity to your containers.

 3. **Track Blue-Green status and the Git SHA of your running container for easy monitoring.**